frconor-ebook/meditations/_posts/2025-02-25-anchored-in-hope.md

 "The image of the anchor is eloquent; it helps us to recognize the stability and security that is ours amid the troubled waters of this life, provided we entrust ourselves to the Lord Jesus.

-"The storms that buffet us will never prevail, for we are firmly anchored in the hope born of grace, which enables us to live in Christ and to overcome sin, fear, and death."
+The storms that buffet us will never prevail, for we are firmly anchored in the hope born of grace, which enables us to live in Christ and to overcome sin, fear, and death."

 It's very appropriate for us to drop anchor in our divine affiliation, to contemplate it frequently.